Davee02/HSLU.AICOMP.HMS/README.md

 python scripts/03_create_eeg_spectrograms.py --spectrogram_types cwt,stft,mel
 ```

+You can now execute the notebooks in the `notebooks/models/` folder to train and evaluate models.

 ## Contributing

 If you want to contribute to the codebase, please install the pre-commit hooks by running: